Visitor # 74588 since 28.AUG.2001

 Here's a couple of tips I have used to improve the operation of the rear window wiper on my 1st generation 4Runner:

 Seems like 4Runners are plagued with rear window problems.
 It won't go up, it won't go down, one switch works the other switch doesn't, etc. So how do you fix the window?
 Best bet is to keep it working, clean and lubricate the moving and rubber parts regularly.
 But if it does finally stop working, how do you fix it?
-Below are some troubleshooting tips from my 1985 Factory Repair Manual:
+Below are some troubleshooting tips from my 1985 Factory Repair Manual (aka FSM):

 NOTES: